 Contributed By LGV Avvocati

-The grant procedure for patents and utility models requires an application to be filed at the Italian Patent and Trade Mark Office (namely, the Ufficio Italiano Brevetti e Marchi, hereinafter “UIBM” or “the Office”).
-A formal examination is carried out and if all requirements are met a substantive examination of the requirements of novelty and inventive step follows.
-The search for prior documents is carried out by the European Patent Office (hereinafter EPO), on the basis of a convention between the UIBM and EPO.
+The grant procedure for patents and utility models requires an application to be filed at the Italian Patent and Trade Mark Office (Ufficio Italiano Brevetti e Marchi – UIBM).
+A formal examination is carried out and, as long as patents are concerned, a substantive examination of the requirements of novelty and inventive step follows.
+The search for prior documents is carried out by the European Patent Office (EPO) on the basis of a convention between the UIBM and the EPO.
 The UIBM issues a statement, by which it either grants the invention or requests changes.

 After a period of not more than 18 months from the filing date of the application, the UIBM makes the application and the relevant attachments accessible to the public.
 The applicant may request a prior publication but not before 90 days from filing.
-Once publication has occurred the applicant may start proceedings requesting certain remedies, such as search orders or injunctive relief.
+Once publication or, as an alternative, service to the counterparty has been completed, the applicant may start proceedings requesting certain remedies, such as search orders or injunctive relief.
 The issuing of a court judgment requires the prior grant of the patent.

 In relation to know-how there is no grant or registration procedure.
 Protection arises automatically pursuant to law and, more precisely, if the following requirements are met:

 The granting procedure for patents and utility models usually lasts from two to three years.
-However, the Italian system grants anticipated protection: see 1.2 Grant Procedure above.
-According to a general rule (Article 201 of IPC) representation by a patent attorney is not mandatory before the procedures of the UIBM.
+However, the Italian system grants anticipated protection.
+See 1.2 Grant Procedure,above.
+According to general rules (Article 201 of the IPC), representation by a patent attorney is not mandatory during the grant procedure of the UIBM.
 However, representation is the rule, not the exception.
-The average cost is around EUR2,500/ EUR3,000 for each application but costs also depend on the length of the patent; a EUR45 fee is due for each claim beyond the tenth claim.
+The average professional fees are around EUR2,500-3,000 for each application; the official fees due depend on the length of the patent: the base fee is around EUR75 but a EUR45 fee is due for each claim beyond the tenth claim.

 Patents last for 20 years, starting from the date of filing of the application.
-Their duration cannot be extended (for exceptions and further details please see 1.6 Further Protection After Lapse of Maximum Term below).
+Their duration cannot be extended (for exceptions and further details see 1.6 Further Protection After Lapse of Maximum Term, below).
 The duration of a utility model is ten years from the date of filing of the application.
-The duration of know-how is potentially unlimited provided the above-described requirements are met.
+The duration of know-how is potentially unlimited, provided the above-mentioned requirements are met.